Particular/docs.particular.net/nservicebus/serialization/system-json.md

 The System.Text.Json serializer is more limited compared to Newtonsoft.Json, see the [upgrade guide](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft) for more details.

 Note: If needed both serializers can be used side-by-side during a transition period by using [multiple deserializers](/nservicebus/serialization/#specifying-additional-deserializers).
-For this to work a custom content type need to be specified as shown above.
+For this to work, a custom content type needs to be specified as shown above.

 ## Migration from the community version

+Note: Thanks to [Simon Cropp](https://github.com/SimonCropp) who built [the community version of the serializer](https://github.com/NServiceBusExtensions/NServiceBus.Json) and donated it to Particular Software.

 The serializer is mostly compatible with the community version, see the [upgrade guide](/nservicebus/upgrades/community-system-json.md) for more details.